 Other planning where the law requires that a Disclosure of tax avoidance schemes (DOTAS) number be issued.

-‘a situation where less tax is paid than Parliament intended, or more tax would have been paid, if Parliament turned its mind to the specific issue in question’.
+‘A situation where less tax is paid than Parliament intended.
+Or more tax would have been paid, if Parliament turned its mind to the specific issue in question’.

 That said, inspectors need to have, in simple terms, a working concept of it in order to properly identify cases which can be worked under Code of Practice 8.

 The starting point should be that one would normally expect taxpayers to pay tax on their income or profits.
 Although in Ramsay v CIR (54TC101) Lord Wilberforce reaffirmed that taxpayers are entitled to arrange their affairs to effect reductions in their tax liabilities.
 It is reasonable to assume that where a commercial transaction is carried out in a particularly convoluted way, then avoidance is afoot and a Code of Practice (COP 8) may be the result.